lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/08-echo-server/README.md

-# Chapter 1: Getting started &mdash; 08-echo-server
+# Chapter 2: Node Programming Fundamentals &mdash; 08-echo-server
 > registering an event handler on an TCP server

 ## Description